mauricehuguenin/heat_distribution/README.md

 # heat_distribution
 Analysis Scripts and Data used for the submission:

-Huguenin, M. F., Fischer, Holmes, R. M. and England, M. H. (2022).
+Huguenin, M. F., Holmes, R. M. and England, M. H. (2022).
 Drivers and distribution of global ocean heat uptake over the last half century. *Nature Geoscience*

 # Packages and Functions
 I use the following main python packages which are publicly available online: